jstanley6/unix_shell/README.md

 alias LA=”ls -a"</li>
 <li>Implemented path extension feature, e.g., PATH=$PATH:/data/myprogs.
 Typically, this is
 executed when you log in, which means that it would be in the .msshrc file.</li>
-<li>Implemented a "history" mechanism which will allow to scroll though the last N shell commands
+<li>Implemented a "S_history" mechanism which will allow to scroll though the last N shell commands
 where N=HISTORYCOUNT is an environment variable in .msshrc.
 In .msshrc (if it exists) will be at least two environment variables HISTCOUNT and HISTFILECOUNT.
 If .msshrc does not exist, the HISTCOUNT will be 100 and HISTFILECOUNT will be 1000 by default.
-The history is stored in a file called .msshrc_history.</li>
+The S_history is stored in a file called .msshrc_history.</li>
 <li>Implemented CD (change directory) command</li>
 </ul>